apache/trafficcontrol/CONTRIBUTING.md

 Contributor License Agreement
 -----------------------------
 First things first, we need you to sign the [Contributor License Agreement (CLA)](http://traffic-control-cdn.net/ComcastContributorLicenseAgreement_03-07-14.pdf) before we can accept your code.
 This protects us, you, and everyone else using and contributing to Traffic Control.
+Once you have signed the CLA and had your first pull request merged, your next pull request should include adding your name to the [list of contributors](https://github.com/Comcast/traffic_control/blob/master/CONTRIBUTORS.md).

 Making a pull request
 ---------------------